rapid7/re2-java/README.md

     re.fullMatch("2569");
     re.partialMatch("xxx=2569");

+### Matcher ###

+`RE2` object supports also a more javaesque interface, similar to `java.util.regex.Pattern` and `java.util.regex.Matcher`.

+    RE2 re = new RE2("..(..)");
+    RE2Matcher matcher = re.matcher("my input string");
+    if (matcher.find()) {
+      // get matching string(s),
+      // see java.util.regex.Matcher javadoc or com.logentries.re2.RE2Matcher code for additional details
+      // eg. matcher.group(<n>) or matcher.start(<n>) and matcher.end(<n>)
+      ...
+    }

+You can also iterate over the input string searching for repeated pattern

+    RE2 re = new RE2("bla?");
+    RE2Matcher matcher = re.matcher("my bla input string bl bla");
+    while (matcher.findNext()) {
+      // 3 iterations, get positions using matcher.start() and matcher.end()
+    }

+`R2Matcher` also implements `java.util.Iterable<java.util.regex.MatchResult>`.
+It can be used this way

+    int c = 0;
+    for (MatchResult mr : new RE2("t").matcher("input text")) {
+        // play with matches using mr.start, mr.end, mr.group
+    }
+    assertEquals(3, c);

+This can be very useful when playing with this library in Scala:

+    import scala.collection.JavaConversions._
+    import com.logentries.re2._

+    new RE2("abc?") matcher "abc and abc ab ab" map( _.group ) foreach println

+**NOTE**: `RE2Matcher` object maintains a pointer to a char buffer that is used in C++ stack to manage the current string, in order to avoid a copy for each iteration.
+For this reason, `RE2Matcher` object implements AutoCloseable interface, to be used in `try-with-resource` statement.
+Close method is called in `finalize()`, so garbage collector will ensure (sooner or later) to free the memory.
+This is the same pattern that has been used for
+`RE2` object, but, usually, `RE2` regex are compiled and then used multiple times while `RE2Matcher` objects are used in stack and most likely you will want to delete it as soon as has been used.
+In this case, you can use the `try-with-resource` block to make sure you don't miss anything

+    try (RE2Matcher matcher = re.matcher("my bla input string bl bla")) {
+      matcher. ....
+    }

 ### Submatch extraction ###

 Both static and member match functions support additional parameters in which submatches will be stored.